IN THIS ARTICLE

 In your Parse app, create a class named ‘Sounds’ and add a column named ‘SoundAndTime’ of type Array.
 Then, paste the following code beneath your PubNub code in

 And that’s it!
 We now have a functioning collaboration app.
-The core functionality of this demo can be extended to any collaboration use case, like realtime text editors, a collaborative virtual whiteboard, or even browser-based multiplayer games.
+The core functionality of this demo can be extended to any collaboration use case, a collaborative virtual whiteboard, or even browser-based multiplayer games.